logo

 Content Banner

-An 8-week scan is most commonly performed vaginally, as this method provides a clearer image at such an early stage.
-During this scan, you may be able to hear your baby’s heartbeat—an incredible and emotional milestone.
+An 8-week scan is most commonly performed vaginally, as this method provides a more precise image at an early stage.
+You may hear your baby’s heartbeat during this scan—a truly special milestone.

-Your doctor may order blood tests to check hCG levels, confirm the pregnancy, and assess your overall health, including iron levels and blood type.
+Your doctor may order blood tests to assess your overall health, including iron levels and blood type.

-These might include screening for infections and testing for conditions such as gestational diabetes.
+These might include screening for infections and testing for conditions like hormonal levels, blood counts and gestational diabetes.

 Week 8 of pregnancy is a time of rapid development for your baby and significant changes for you.